Track YouTube video views and comments

 - Under Select event source, choose Time-driven.

-- Under Select type of time based trigger, select Day timer.
+- Under Type, select Day timer.

 - Click Save.